|VH-ZPB at Gladstone Airport recently (File photo)

-VH-ZPB is now the sixth Virgin Australia E-190 that has been withdrawn from the fleet (for now) and be transferred to other operators or storage.
-VH-ZPD, VH-ZPG, VH-ZPF, VH-ZPE and VH-ZPJ have already left Australia.
-Of interest, the last E-190 to depart Australia was VH-ZPJ - see referring Blog post HERE - and has now recently ferried from Nashville to Pinal Park, Marana (Arizona).
+VH-ZPB is now the seventh Virgin Australia E-190 that has been withdrawn from the fleet (for now) and be transferred to other operators or storage.
+VH-ZPD, VH-ZPG, VH-ZPF, VH-ZPE, VH-ZPJ and VH-ZPL have already left Australia.
+Of interest, the second-to-last E-190 to depart Australia was VH-ZPJ - see referring Blog post HERE - and has now recently ferried from Nashville to Pinal Park, Marana (Arizona).

 VH-ZPB was originally delivered to Virgin Blue at the start of April in 2008 and took up the name 'Rio de Gold Coast'.
 After re-painting into the new Virgin Australia livery, it then wore the name ‘Bicheno Beach’.